Clean Skin Care Routines

 These easy-to-use, easy-to-transport cleansing cloths are stealth skincare treatments.
 Made with cold-centrifuged organic coconut oil, which contains rare lauric and caprillic acids—found mostly in breast milk and destroyed by heat, including typical “cold-pressed” processes—these have powerful antibacterial, antifungal, antiviral, and antimicrobial properties.
 They are ultra-moisturizing, yet don’t cause breakouts (and can actually help treat them), and are gentle enough around the delicate eye area to smooth away mascara.
 Brilliant for all skin types, from sensitive to blemish-prone to super-dry.

 If your child is actively experiencing breakouts, the next thing to add in is a topical treatment—used daily all over the face, as opposed to typically harsher “spot treatments”.
 “The spot treatments don’t work all that well,” says Wechsler.
 “Acne takes time to clear up either way, and a harsh, drying product often makes it worse.”
-Start with a gentle salicylic acid treatment like Juice’s Anti-Breakout serum, which mildly exfoliates, kills bacteria, and brings down inflammation all in one swoop.
-Alternately, Herbivore makes a Blue Tansy face oil—yes, oil—packed with skin-calming azulene that’s an amazing treatment and preventative for mild cases.
-Wechsler says she likes to use a retinoid like Differin (a gel form of which just became available over the counter) in the evening after cleansing, and topical Clindamicin in the morning if needed.
+Start with a gentle salicylic acid treatment that’s mildly exfoliating yet not drying.
+Alternately, there are breakout-targeting face oils like Herbivore’s Blue Tansy that’s infused with skin-calming azulene.
+Wechsler says she likes to use a retinoid like Differin (a gel form of which just became available over the counter) in the evening after cleansing, and topical clindamicin in the morning if needed.
 While not necessarily toxic, benzoyl peroxide is irritating, especially to more-sensitive tween and teen skin.
 “It’s not uncommon to have a irritation to benzoyl peroxide products—but they are very effective,” says Anolik.
 “If it’s well tolerated and someone has inflamed, cystic types of acne, I do recommend it.
 A few things to note: Low-concentration benzoyl peroxide can work very well, so typically I don’t jump to recommending higher, more irritating concentrations.”
 Wechsler says she uses it most for cases of body acne, and even then likes it in wash form.
 “Benzoyl peroxide bleaches fabric—clothing, sheets—so it’s better to wash it off,” she says.

 Salicylic acid and vitamin C combine to reduce breakouts, unclog pores, and even treat skin tone issues.
 Super-gentle and hydrating, so it’s easy to use everyday.